 - If you are a student with 24 credit hours or less, you will be assigned to the College of Arts and Sciences Advising (CASA) for advising.

-- If you are a new transfer, new second degree, or newly returning student with 25 credit hours or more, you will initially be assigned to the Advising Coordinator (currently Mark Armstrong).
+- If you are a new transfer, new second degree, or newly returning student with 25 credit hours or more, you will initially be assigned to the Advising Coordinator or Director of Undergraduate Studies.
 The Advising Coordinator will be responsible for advising you during your first semester to ensure your current credits are applied correctly and you take the appropriate course that put you on track toward completion of the major.

 - Once you have made sufficient progress within the department and are on track toward the major, you may be reassigned to a different advisor who can assist you with staying on track, selecting appropriate electives depending upon your interests, and identifying resources for exploring opportunities beyond academics.